ireko8/ireko8.github.io/index.md

 # Takamitsu Iwai

-Ph.D. student at the University of Tokyo.
+Ph.D. at the University of Tokyo.
 Kaggle Master (Ireko8).

 Supervisor: Akihiro Nakao